Nguyễn Đức Thắng: Military career

 After the Nguyễn Văn Thiệu-Kỳ electoral victory, the military reform and reorganization effort became, if anything, more rather than less political.
 Kỳ's elaborate schemes to reorganize the Territorial Forces command foundered when Thắng proved reluctant to leave the Revolutionary Development Ministry.
 Angered by the complete failure of the organizational reform effort, Thắng charged that American advice repeatedly failed to take into consideration either the importance of personalities or the need for a greatly simplified chain of command and that American textbook command and staff procedures, the so-called Leavenworth solution, relied greatly on mutual cooperation and coordination, qualities normally absent in Saigon's politically oriented officer corps.
 If the Americans really wanted the revolutionary development effort to succeed, they had to put it under a single chief who would not be dependent on the whims of the corps and division commanders to get things done.
 Making General Phan Trọng Chinh a deputy Corps commander just because he was supposedly "a better pacifier than a fighter" was, Thắng felt, a farce.
 If Chinh was incompetent, then he ought to be fired.
 Although Thắng verbally agreed to accept the post of vice-chief for territorial security on the JGS, he remained minister of revolutionary development and never assumed his new staff duties.
 In November he submitted his resignation and was replaced by General Nguyễn Bảo Trị.
 Impatient and action-oriented, Thắng would have made a poor partner for the cautious and methodical Thiệu.

 On 23 February 1968, following General Nguyễn Văn Mạnh's poor performance as commander of IV Corps during the Tet Offensive and despite supporting Thiệu politically, Thiệu surprisingly replaced him with Thắng.
 No friend of Thiệu, as revolutionary development minister, he had been habitually frustrated over Saigon's unwillingness to replace corrupt or ineffective officials and had complained loud and often about its neglect of area security.
 Now as a Corps commander, he had authority to clean up the Mekong Delta.
 Westmoreland was extremely pleased by the move, calling it "the most important single appointment that has been made in the last year," and for the next few months Thắng proved himself an able military leader as well as a competent civil administrator.

 In early July 1968 Thiệu replaced him as IV Corps commander with Major general Nguyễn Viết Thanh.

+In 1975, following the end of the war, Nguyễn Đức Thắng left South Vietnam, eventually settling in Greenwich, Connecticut.
+He died in 2019.